fpinzn/jsjs/README.md

 - [ ] autoindex a markdown file
 - [ ] use the since option on the src

+#What's the difference between vinyl-fs and vinyl-source-stream

+Whats the difference in the output stream in both?
+None.

+The thing is vfs.dest expects a stream of Vinyl Files.

+Vinyl Source Stream takes a String Stream and turns it into a single Vinyl File which can be piped to the vfs.dest

+For example the browserify output can't be passed directly yo vfs.dest because is a string stream.

 ## Streams
 Got here from the vinyl exercises.